What is Conversion Rate? How to Calculate and Improve Your Conversion Rate

 1. Create a Dedicated Landing Page

-If you are doing any sort of paid advertising (AdWords, Bing Ads, etc), you should be sending your traffic to a dedicated landing page.
+If you are doing any sort of paid advertising (Google Ads, Bing Ads, etc), you should be sending your traffic to a dedicated landing page.
 There are so many good reasons to do this, but the biggest reason is page optimization.
 If you’re going to pay to get traffic to your site, you want to send them to a page that is designed to sell.

 Landing pages are also the easiest type of page to do CRO on.
 So, if you’re still sending your traffic to your homepage, this is the first place I’d start.
 For more information about landing page creation and testing tools, check out this blog post.